DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * EPUB is a good choice for ebooks, less so for periodicals.
 EPUB potentially combines the advantages of PDF (single-file distribution) with HTML (reflowable/screen size-independent design, small file sizes, modularity/reusability, automation).
 * Currently, HTML5 is theoretically the 'ideal' format.
 It is increasingly used in multimedia journalism (a good example is the report 'Snow Fall' published in the *New York Times* in December 2012 <!-- link to: http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek --> ).
 However this poses three important problems for publishers: the format is not supported by ebook stores such as iBooks and Kobo; it lacks the rich metadata support of EPUB; and it requires technical workarounds in order to allow for single-file distribution.
-* PDF is the easiest format to integrate in existing workflows, but since it is essentially meant for print, it too has disadvantages when it comes to e-publishing.
+* PDF is the easiest format to integrate in existing workflows, but since it is essentially meant for print, it too has disadvantages when it comes to electronic publishing.
 It is a fixed-layout format, meaning that it does not dynamically reflow to adapt to different screen dimensions; it provides only rudimentary multimedia support; and the files can quickly become too large for the purposes intended.

 ##Research publication

 In pragmatic terms, electronic research publishing in the near future will focus on converting print versions of conventionally designed papers, journals and textbooks into digital editions.
 The fact that research publications tend to have highly structured formatting and are mainly text-based makes them ideal candidates for modularization and database publishing.
-This can lead to new possibilities in which the e-publication takes on new forms which are not possible in the print edition.
+This can lead to new possibilities in which the electronic publication takes on new forms which are not possible in the print edition.

 ###Workflows
 In print research publications, the typical workflow is as follows: